 Using this technique, the engravings glow in the dark, which is a very nice effect.
 On the daylight, the paint does not look different from a regular engraving.
 It has the same surface and colour.

-This case and power converter is completely over designed, but it gives the project a nice finish.
+This case and power converter are completely over-designed, but it gives the project a nice finish.
 It was an interesting practice to test some features of Fusion360 and Eagle.

 If you have questions, miss some information or just have any feedback, feel free to add a comment below.